Butyl butyrate

 Butyl butyrate, or butyl butanoate, is an organic compound that is an ester formed by the condensation of butyric acid and n-butanol.
 It is a clear, colorless liquid that is insoluble in water, but miscible with ethanol and diethyl ether.
-Its refractive index is 1.406 at 20 °C.
+Its refractive index is 1.406 at 20 C.

 Aroma

 Like other volatile esters, butyl butyrate has a pleasant aroma.
-It is used in the flavor industry to create sweet fruity flavors that are similar to that of pineapple.
+It is used in the flavor industry to create sweet fruity flavors that are similar to that of pineapple (described as fruity, banana, pineapple, green, cherry, tropical fruit, ripe fruit).
 It occurs naturally in many kinds of fruit including apple, banana, berries, pear, plum, and strawberry.

 Safety

 It is a marine pollutant.
 It mildly irritates the eyes and skin.